Bonded Vault heist: Aftermath

-The thieves went to a hideout at 5 Golf Avenue in East Providence where they divided what they had stolen, each taking $64,000 in cash and planning to split what they could get for some of the jewelry and other non-cash valuables.
-Dussault took his share to Las Vegas where he went on a gambling streak.
+The thieves went to a hideout at 5 Golf Avenue in East Providence where they divided what they had stolen, each taking $64,000 of the cash and planning to split the proceeds of what they could get for some of the jewelry and other non-cash valuables.
+Dussault took his share to Las Vegas, where he went on a gambling streak.
 He met a prostitute named Karyne Sponheim with whom he formed a relationship, and they began traveling the country together.
 He went through his share of the money relatively quickly, and Sponheim reached the limit of her credit cards.
-Dussault began calling his associates to ask for additional money from the theft, and they began to worry that he would do something rash or talk to the wrong people, so they sent Flynn to Las Vegas to kill him.
+Dussault began calling his associates to ask for additional money from the theft.
+They began to worry that he would do something rash or talk to the wrong people, so they sent Flynn to Las Vegas to kill him.

 Dussault was expecting this, and he confronted Flynn with a shotgun in a Las Vegas parking lot, telling him to get into a car with him.
 Flynn and Dussault had been close friends growing up in Lowell, Massachusetts, and they began to talk about their past.
 According to Dussault, both men began to cry and he talked his way out of being killed.
 Flynn returned to a hotel where Danese was waiting; Danese was angry that the killing did not take place, but they returned to Rhode Island anyway.

 In January 1976, Dussault was arrested in Las Vegas after a quarrel with Sponheim, and identified by his fingerprints and tattoos.
-Law enforcement officers flew from Providence to Nevada to interrogate him, and Providence officer Tony Mancuso told him that Flynn had been killed and their associates were planning to kill him next.
+Law enforcement officers flew from Providence to Nevada to interrogate him.
+Providence officer Tony Mancuso told Dussault that Flynn had been killed and their associates were planning to kill him next.
 Mancuso fabricated the story, but Dussault believed him and confessed everything.